Book an Underground Vaults Tour

 Follow our Audio Trail

-Smartphone users: look out for the QR codes on the south (city side) footway where you’ll be able to hear about the history, engineering and unique features of the surrounding views.
+Smartphone users: look out for the QR codes on the south (city side) footway, where you’ll be able to hear about the history, engineering and unique features the bridge and the surrounding views.

 Try our Children’s Trail

-Priced at £2.75 our Children’s Trail is packed with activities which will help our younger visitors learn about the bridge, Bristol and Brunel.
+Our Children’s Trail is packed with activities which help our younger visitors learn about the bridge, Bristol and Brunel.
 It has plenty of useful information in it to help with school projects and comes with pencil crayons, stickers and a tear-out postcard.
-Pick one up from the Visitor Centre shop.
+Pick one up for £2.50 from the Visitor Centre shop.

 Feel the Bridge Move